Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 Incremental PR Targeting with git diff Piping

-Use mypy --follow-imports=skip to bypass unchanged modules.
-Maintain a minimal baseline config for required stub files.
-Implement a fallback to full-scan when configuration files change.
-This prevents stale incremental state.
+Use mypy --follow-imports=skip to bypass unchanged modules for quick PR checks.
+Implement a fallback to full-scan when configuration files change to prevent stale incremental state.

 # example.py (Python 3.10+)